sebalp1987/outlier_model/README.md

 Please, write to sebastian.mauricio.palacio@zurich.com

 ## Data
 Database is composed by several raw and big size files.
-We made all the necessary transformations and sanitization, but also the final table is more > 1GB.
-If you want to look at it do not hesitate to contact us, we will provide it using Google Drive.
+We made all the necessary transformations and sanitization.
+You can find it in the Mandely repository https://data.mendeley.com/datasets/g3vxppc8k4/1.
+Note: As it is a real dataset all data is masked.

 ## Preprocessing
 This version is a simplified one.
 Here it is only the model application.
 All the preprocessing modules were retired because of simplicity.
 Again, do not hesitate to contact us if you want to take a look to it.
 Also you can take a look to the [DOCUMENTATION.docx](CHANGELOG) file annexed.
 Take into account that this is a very preliminary version.